Your gut isn't broken.

 The next step is a 20-minute conversation.

-You have done the math for long enough to know what it costs you.
-Another year of it costs another year of the same.
-Twenty minutes of conversation, with no commitment, costs almost nothing — and at the end of those twenty minutes you'll know whether this is your next step or not.
-That's all that's being asked.
+You have lived with IBS for long enough to know what it costs you.
+Another year of it will cost more of the same.
+Twenty minutes of conversation costs almost nothing — and at the end of those twenty minutes you will know whether this is your next step, or it isn't.
+Let's talk.